Fluxuous/CFA-L1-Marketing-Site/_posts/2015-08-27-topic-weights.md

 **Level 2 goes really deep into evaluating individual asset classes.** It's the most in-depth and technical when it comes to evaluating / calculating valuations for fixed income, derivatives, and equities.
 It also challenges Candidates by embedding problems within longer passages.
 So you need to know not only how to solve a problem, but what information is relevant and what information you can discard.

 **It's no surprise then that Level 1 is a broad introduction to a lot of this material.** You'll need a grasp of the different asset classes and you'll be introduced to different tools and equations to examine each.
 But you won't go as deep as L2 and you don't need to put concepts together as readily as in L3.
+Finally, this is testing ground number one to hammer home your ethical responsibilities.

 ### Breaking down L1's Key Sections

-**A significant portion of the exam drills into the basic building blocks and tools you need for everything else to make sense.**Without getting to exhaustive about each section, let's go a little deeper on a few of the key areas you need to master.
+**A significant portion of the exam drills into the basic building blocks and tools you need for everything else to make sense.** Without getting to exhaustive, let's go a little deeper on a few of the key areas you need to master.

-Ethics is one of these blocks.
+Ethics is one of these fundamental blocks.

-It is a HUGE component of L1 (don't be fooled by the higher % ranges for L2/L3 as those include additional components such as Research standards and GIPS).
-Despite its apparent simplicity this is often a difficult section for Candidates.
+It is a HUGE component of L1.
+Yet despite the 15% weighting, many Candidates understimate the section.
+That is because despite an apparent simplicity Ethics questions take a lot of getting used to.
 You'll have approximately 36 problems dealing with Ethics.
-The best way to prepare is to do plenty of practice with actual problems here. *Note that In addition to its general weighting, how you score in Ethics is  used to determine if you pass in the event that you are on the border.*
+Do plenty of practice with actual problems here.
+Not convinced yet? *In the event you are on the border of pass and fail, your score in Ethics is  used to determine if you should move to Level 2.*

 *Quantitative Methods and Economics are also heavily stressed in L1.*